Dragon (Dungeons & Dragons): Gold dragon

-Silver Dragon
+Silver dragon

 Silver dragons are the second most powerful of the metallic dragons, and are true friends to all.
 The silver dragon enjoys the company of humans and elves so much that it will often take the form of a human or elf and live among them for the majority of its life.

 At first glance, the silver dragon appears very similar to the white dragon.
-The wings are more curved than a white's though, and the silver has two talons on its wings rather than the single talon of most dragons.
-The silver dragon also has a beautiful frill that begins at the top of its head and flows all the way down its neck and body to the tip of the tail.
+Their wings are more curved though, and they have two talons on their wings rather than the single talon of most dragons.
+The silver dragon also has a frill that starts at the top of its head and flows all the way down its neck and body to the tip of the tail.
 The frill is silver towards the body, fading to a purple hue at the edge.
 They have two long, smooth silver horns with black tips, pointing up and back from the head.
 They also have a pronounced sharp frill under the chin, which has the rough appearance of a goatee.
 Silver dragons are extremely rare and elusive, preferring to take the guise of kind and elderly humanoids or very young humanoids.

-Most silvers group together in "clans", a loose organization of dragons who choose to live together as a family.
+Most silver dragons group together in "clans", a loose organization of dragons who choose to live together as a family.
 Clans take communal responsibility for protecting and raising their wyrmlings which are intelligent, kind, extremely curious, and adorable.
 A senior member of the clan may act as a leader, but no true leader actually exists.
-However, many silver dragons leave their clans for long periods of time to live among non-dragons.
+However, many silver dragons leave their clans for long lengths of time to live among non-dragons.
 Unlike the gold or bronze dragon, the silver dragon does not usually go out of its way to bring justice to the world.
 They are more interested in protecting the humanoids they have come to care for than in looking for evil.

-Like most metallic dragons, silvers do not enjoy combat, and are averse to killing.
+Like most metallic dragons, silver dragons do not enjoy combat, and are averse to killing.
 If forced to fight, however, they are as deadly as any other dragon.
-Silver dragons' favored enemy are red dragons because these chromatic dragons are almost always evil and have a talent for destruction.
-Additionally, silvers and reds favor the same sort of mountainous terrain for lairs, which leads to territorial disputes on top of having attitudes and philosophies at odds with the others'.
-A silver dragon's lair is typically found within an icy mountain, with the main entrance only accessible by air.
+Silver dragons' favored enemy are red dragons because these chromatic dragons are nearly always evil and have a talent for destruction.
+Additionally, silver dragons and red dragons favor the same sort of mountainous terrain for lairs, which leads to territorial disputes on top of having attitudes and philosophies at odds with the others'.
+A silver dragon's lair is generally found within an icy mountain, with the main entrance only accessible by air.